 The Swiss brand has just disseminated an official press release regarding its upcoming Hublot Classic Fusion Extra-Thin Skeleton (refs.
 515.OX.0180.LR and 515.NX.0170.LR) family of watches.
 Soon to be available both in their proprietary King Gold alloy, as well as in more understated titanium, the watch combines an ultra-thin manufacture-made hand-wound movement with a nicely skeletonized dial.
-It could have been slightly smaller, though.
+It could have been slightly smaller though.

 Being a member of their elegant Classic Fusion family, the new skeletonized timekeeper features a refined, pleasant to the eye design.
 Its slim body features a nice combination of polished and vertically satin-finished surfaces that make the timekeeper look even lighter than it is.